haggy/masters-portfolio/README.md

 # Welcome to My Portfolio

-This repository aims to showcase my journey as I dive deeper into the world of microcontrollers and embedded software engineering.
+This repository aims to showcase my journey as a person, as a student, and as a professional with a lifelong passion for learning and continued education.

 ## Table of Contents